Visit Petra Like Indiana Jones: 1 Day in Petra

 Do you NEED a guide to visit Petra?
 No, absolutely not.
 Will you want a guide to visit Petra?
 Well, you might.

-As mentioned earlier, I visited Jordan on a three-day tour so we had a guide for half of the day and then free time in the afternoon.
-As someone who has been dreaming of visiting Petra for years, I was very grateful to have a guide for half of the day to show me the highlights and explain what I was seeing.
+As mentioned earlier, I have visited Jordan twice now.
+Each time the guide has spent the morning with us and then left us to explore on their own for the afternoon.
+As someone who had been dreaming of visiting Petra for years, I was very grateful to have a guide for half of the day to show me the highlights and explain what I was seeing.
 That being said, I also enjoyed having some free time to explore on my own.
 If you are interested in history and learning more about Petra, I definitely recommend getting a guide for half a day.

 Getting Around The City of Petra

 It’s a lot of walking with some hills and if you are feeling like an explorer, hiking.
-So wear appropriate footwear and, if you aren’t great at walking, take your time or maybe even consider getting a multi-day ticket.
+So wear appropriate footwear and, if you tire easily, take your time, take a golf cart, or maybe even consider getting a multi-day ticket.
 Please do not force the poor horses, camels and donkeys to carry you.
-The ones I saw when I visited looked very poorly.
-If you cannot walk the distance, then don’t visit Petra.

 The Siq